decentfox/fence/docs/shibboleth.md

 }
 ```

-### In the commons which is set up with Shibboleth login
+### In the Commons which is set up with Shibboleth login

 Register an OIDC client using [this `fence-create` command](https://github.com/uc-cdis/fence#register-internal-oauth-client), the redirect url should be `https://$COMMONS_DOMAIN/user/login/fence/login`.